 From the year 2013 onwards, every pilgrim to Amarnath Yatra has to carry a compulsory medical certificate in order to prove his/her fitness in order to undertake the pilgrimage.
 This medical certificate can only be issued by registered medical practitioners and authorized institutions, the list of which is provided by the Shri Amarnath Shrine Board (SASB).

 Moreover any individual below the age of 13 and above 75 is barred from taking the pilgrimage due to its arduous nature.
 Women with about six weeks of pregnancy are also not allowed to embark on the Yatra due to medical reasons.

-- Amarnath Yatra registration begins on March 1, 2019 from 440 branches of the Punjab National Bank, the Jammu and Kashmir Bank and the YES Bank across the country, and is done on a first-come-first-serve basis.
+- Amarnath Yatra registration is expected to begin on March 1, 2021, from 440 branches of the Punjab National Bank, the Jammu and Kashmir Bank, and the YES Bank across the country, and is done on a first-come-first-serve basis.
 Every year the number of branches increases so that pilgrims can easily get the Yatra Permit.

 - Each branch has been allotted a fixed quota of permits to issue for each day and for each route.
 The bank ensures that the number of permits issued does not exceed the number allotted per day and per route, every day.

 - From each route, 7500 pilgrims can visit for Yatra.
 In total, 15,000 pilgrims are allowed in a day inclusive of trekking and helicopter.